InferLane Exchange — Arbiter Agreement

 1. Parties

-This Arbiter Agreement ("Agreement") is between InferLane Pty Ltd ("InferLane", "we") operating the InferLane Exchange marketplace and the individual or entity registered as an arbiter ("Arbiter", "you").
+This Arbiter Agreement ("Agreement") is between InferLane, operated by its founder as a sole trader in Victoria, Australia ("InferLane", "we", "us") operating the InferLane Exchange marketplace, and the individual or entity registered as an arbiter ("Arbiter", "you").

 2. Independent professional opinion — load-bearing framing